We stand with Ukraine

 Dear Patrons, thank you for choosing Hacienda La Rusa to be your vacation home in Mexico !

-Hacienda La Rusa is a beautiful villa in the middle of the rural fishing village Barra de Potosi on the Pacific coast.
-It has common kitchen, dining room, terraces and patios, 2 swimming pools and garden; 7 comfortable, charming, tropical guests rooms and bungalows ; the property is completely walled in for your privacy and security.
+Hacienda La Rusa is a beautiful Villa - Hotel in the middle of the rural fishing village Barra de Potosi on the Pacific coast.
+It has owners’ quarters, kitchen, dining room, terraces and patios, 2 swimming pools and garden;

 Hacienda la Rusa is located at the entrance to Barra de Potosi on the right (beach) side.
 There is only a restaurant between us and the beach.

-If you use social Media, you can follow updates and photos:
+If you use social Media, you can follow updates and photos

 on Facebook https://www.facebook.com/haciendalarusa